Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 !!! note
     We used the name `dapr-pubsub-servicebus` which should match the name of Pub/Sub component we've used earlier in the [TasksNotifierController.cs](#4-create-an-api-endpoint-for-the-consumer-to-subscribe-to-the-topic) controller on the action method with the attribute `Topic`.

     We set the metadata (key/value) to allow us to connect to Azure Service Bus topic.
-The metadata `consumerID` value should match the topic subscription name `tasks-processor-subscription`.
+The metadata `consumerID` value should match the topic subscription name `sbts-tasks-processor`.

     We have set the scopes section to include the `tasksmanager-backend-api` and `tasksmanager-backend-processor` app ids, as those will be the Dapr apps that need access to Azure Service Bus for publishing and consuming the messages.